Carbonfrost/f-spec/man/man1/fspec.1.md

   Display names of tests and test cases even on success

 * `--show-whitespace`:
   When comparing strings, special characters will be used when printing whitespace in assertion failure messages.

+* `--slow-test`=<time>:
+  Specify the amount of time before a test is considered a slow test.
+The value for <time> is either in seconds or using the format described in the description for  `--timeout`.
+The default is 500ms.

 * `-t, --tag`=<tag>:
   Run tests that have the specified <tag>.
 Tags are either simple names or key-value pairs.
 For example, `acceptance` is a valid tag, and so is `platform:nixos`.
 You can _exclude_ tests that match the tag by using the prefix `~`.
 For example, to exclude slow tests, you would specify `~slow`.
 This flag can be specified multiple times.